Aziz-Ayadi/Student_Performance_Analysis_Project/README.md

-# Student_Performance_Analysis_Project
+# Student Performance Analysis Project : Project Overview
-It's a project that aims to capture the relationship between various factors and some high school students' academic results using d3.js to create a dashboard.
+It's a project that aims to capture the relationship between various factors (health and family Impact) and high school students' academic results.
+By utilizing d3.js as a data visualization tool, you can extract patterns from our data with an interactive web-based dashboard and as result you can help these students improve their final grades.